abhilash1in/aws-secrets-manager-action/README.md

 - If your secret name is `dev/foo`, value is `{ "bar": "baz" }` and `parse-json` is set to `true`, the injected environment variable name will be `DEV_FOO_BAR` (and value will be `baz`).

 ## Usage
+> Refer [Configure AWS Credentials](https://github.com/aws-actionsconfigure-aws-credentials) for AWS recommended best practices on how to configure AWS credentials for use with GitHub Actions.

 ```yaml
 steps:
 - name: Configure AWS Credentials